5Picklebarry/Scripts/README.md

 This is for all the script 5picklebarry#6085 Has ever made **Public!**

-## Pickle Hub - My Main Script That I,m Currently Working On
+## Pickle Hub - My Main Script That I'm Currently Working On

 You can find [Pickle Hub](https://github.com/5Picklebarry/Scripts/tree/main/Pickle-Hub) At the top of this README.md